yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/registry.md

 ```

-@notice Starts the 1st phase of the governance transfer.
+Starts the 1st phase of the governance transfer.

 *Throws if the caller is not current governance.*